FancyPixel/rtk-persist/README.md

 npm install --save rtk-persist
 ```

-The package has a peer dependency on `@reduxjs/toolkit`.
+The package has a peer dependency on `@reduxjs/toolkit` and `react-redux` if you use the React integration.

 <br />

 ## 🚀 Quick Start

 `rtk-persist` offers two ways to make your state persistent.
-Both require using `configurePersistedStore` in your store setup.
+Both require using `createPersistedStore` in your store setup.

 ### Option 1: Using `createPersistedSlice`